jakky1/flutter_native_zip/README.md

   - e.g. `dirA/fileB.txt`

-## Known issues
+## Limitations

-- The following information are ignored whe zipping and unzipping:
+- Due to the limitation of zip format, the following information are ignored whe zipping and unzipping, and we won't support it:
   - All <u>symbolic link</u> files or directories are ignored.
-  - Hard link file is not support
+  - The inode information of a hard link file are ignored.
   - Unix file permission information (e.g. -rwxrw-r--) are ignored